lsulibraries/islandora-auto-ingest/readme.md

 - ```drush -u 1 ibi --ingest_set=<ingest_set_number>```

-This script will delete all the files to get the tool ready for the next batch of ingests
+This script will delete all the files in the output directory and working directory. run it after you are finished:

 - ```sh cleanup.sh```

 delete the copy from input only when you are sure everything is correct.
-If anything went wrong or files need to be renamed this acts as a backup for the ingest until you delete it. (don't run this with multiple zip files in the input directory)
+If anything went wrong or files need to be renamed this acts as a backup for the ingest until you delete it. (don't run this procedure with multiple zip files in the input directory)

 - ```rm input/*```